vanalexgr/clinicalguidelines.io/README.md

 - Credentials are stored using platform secure storage (Keychain/Keystore).
 - No analytics or telemetry are collected.
 - Network calls are only made to your configured Open‑WebUI server.

+### Endpoint Allowlist (Custom Auth)

+If you protect Open‑WebUI with SSO or a reverse proxy (Authlia, Authentik, etc.), whitelist these path prefixes so Conduit can complete login, sync, and streaming flows.
+Paths are relative to your server base URL; replace tokens like `{chatId}` with actual identifiers.

+- `/health`
+- `/api/*`

+WebSocket connections use the Socket.IO handshake on `/ws/socket.io`.
+Ensure the same headers (or allowlist rules) apply there as well.

 ## License